Skip to main content

 Network errors: Check internet connectivity and OpenAI API status.

-Invalid repository name: Check repository name with fastskill sources list.
+Invalid repository name: Check repository name with fastskill repos list.

-Repository URL incorrect: Verify URL is accessible with fastskill sources test <name>.
+Repository URL incorrect: Verify URL is accessible with fastskill repos test <name>.

-Authentication failed: Verify authentication type and credentials with fastskill sources show <name>.
+Authentication failed: Verify authentication type and credentials with fastskill repos info <name>.

 Best Practices